 AAHX technology shown in Figure 2, completely isolates the two airstreams, making it an ideal choice of heat recovery heat exchanger for HVAC systems in hospitals, cleanrooms and other high occupancy facilities where air cleanliness is of critical importance.

 The heat pipes provide extremely efficient heat exchange to fin stacks that span the entire volume of the air duct.
 Click here for more information on how heat pipes achieve efficient heat transfer: https://www.1-act.com/innovations/heat-pipes/#how.
 While the heat pipes span both airstreams, the AAHX is designed such that no air enters the opposite duct.
-See Figure 2 for operating principles of ACT’s AAHX.
+See Figure 2 for the operating principles of ACT’s AAHX.

 Any debris, dust, bacteria, etc. that is collected within the building, is safely exhausted to the outside without any risk of recirculating or contaminating the fresh incoming air.
 Many buildings with clean requirements often state “no cross-air contamination” in their HVAC specification.
 The AAHX can meet his requirement, can provide efficient heat exchange, requires no energy consumption and can be implemented into almost any geometric configuration.
 When suggesting a product for clean air buildings, the AAHX should be the top consideration.